sensei-hacker/inavwiki/Navigation-modes.md

 Please note that you have to use this with **ALTHOLD** to get a full 3D position hold!

 POSHOLD = 2D position hold

 POSHOLD + ALTHOLD = 3D position hold

-POSHOLD + ALTHOLD + HEADING HOLD = 3D position hold and heading lock (not valid for wing) (ANGLE mode is automatically selected in all of the above.)
+POSHOLD + ALTHOLD + HEADING HOLD = 3D position hold and heading lock (heading lock has no effect on the wing in congiunction with poshold)

+(ANGLE mode is automatically selected in all of the above.)

 Hints for safe operation: